 The below is a proper and simple explanation:

-"The payment of Wages Act applies to all the employees whose wages is less than Rs.
-18,000/- per month.
-The Government of India, Ministry of Labour and Employment in exercise of the powers conferred by sub-section (6) if Section 1 of the Payment of Wages Act has amended the relevant Section and the wages limit for the coverage has been enhanced to Rs.
-24,000/- per month."
+"The Payment of Wages Act applies to all employees whose wages are less than Rs.
+18,000 per month.
+The Government of India, Ministry of Labour and Employment, in exercise of the powers conferred by sub-section (6) of Section 1 of the Payment of Wages Act, has amended the relevant section, and the wage limit for coverage has been enhanced to Rs.
+24,000 per month."

 From India, Bangalore